xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 sudo ip link set ens224-mg-local up
 ```

 **Warning**: When creating any new interfaces in Linux, there is a default restriction of 15 characters for the interface name (due to `IFNAMSIZ` length= 16 bytes used in the Linux kernel code.
-If you exceed that, you will see an error similar to: `Error: Attribute failed policy validation.` Try and keep the macvlan interface names you select as part of these steps below 15 visible characters.
+If you exceed that, you will see an error similar to: `Error: Attribute failed policy validation.` Try and keep the macvlan interface names you select as part of these steps, below 15 visible characters.
 {: .notice--warning}